202C-Pilot/202C-Master-Course/syllabus.md

 > D = Marginally acceptable.
 The document meets some of the objectives but ignores others; the content is inadequately developed; or it contains numerous or major errors.

 > F = Unacceptable.
-The document does not have enough information, does something other than the assignment required, or it contains major errors or excessive errors.
+The document does not have enough information, does something other than the assignment required, or it contains major or excessive errors.

 ## Late Policy